havelund/daut/README.md

 Daut offers three option variables that can be set:

-- `DautOptions.DEBUG` (static variable): when set to true, causes each monitor step to be printed, including event and resulting set of states.
+- `DautOptions.DEBUG: Boolean` (static variable): when set to true, causes each monitor step to be printed, including event and resulting set of states.
 Default is false.

-- `DautOptions.DEBUG_ALL_EVENTS` (static variable): when set to true and `DEBUG` is true, causes all events to be reported.
+- `DautOptions.DEBUG_ALL_EVENTS: Boolean` (static variable): when set to true and `DEBUG` is true, causes all events to be reported.
 If false, only events triggering transitions are shown.
 Default is false.

-- `DautOptions.DEBUG_TRACES` (static variable): when set to true and `DEBUG` is true, causes the trace that lead to a state be printed as part of the state.
+- `DautOptions.DEBUG_TRACES: Boolean` (static variable): when set to true and `DEBUG` is true, causes the trace that lead to a state be printed as part of the state.
 Default is true.

-- `DautOptions.PRINT_ERROR_BANNER` (static variable): when set to true, when an error occurs, a very big ERROR BANNNER is printed (to make it visible    amongst plenty of output).
+- `DautOptions.PRINT_ERROR_BANNER: Boolean` (static variable): when set to true, when an error occurs, a very big ERROR BANNNER is printed (to make it visible    amongst plenty of output).
 Default is false.

-- `DautOptions.RECORD_OK` (static variable): when set to true, every `ok` (success) reached will be reported.
+- `DautOptions.REPORT_OK_TRANSITIONS: Boolean` (static variable): when set to true, every transition leading to `ok` (success) will be reported.
 Default is false.
+Transitions will be printed out in color with different colors chosen for different monitors (in a circular manner since the number of colors is limited).

-- `DautOptions.SHOW_TRANSITIONS` (static variable): when set to true, events that trigger transitions are shown.
+- `DautOptions.SHOW_TRANSITIONS: Boolean` (static variable): when set to true, events that trigger transitions are shown.
 Default is false.

-- `DautOptions.PRINT_ERRORS_AT_END`: when set to true, all error and ok messages are repeated at the end when the `end()` menthod is called.
+- `DautOptions.PRINT_ERRORS_AT_END: Boolean`: when set to true, all error and ok messages are repeated at the end when the `end()` menthod is called.
 Default value is true.
 This can be useful if Daut messages have been merged with other output from the system under observation.

+- `DautOptions.RESULT_FILE: String`: the name of the json file into which the result of a monitoring session will be written when the `end()` method is called.
+The default value is `daut-results.json`.

-- `Monitor.STOP_ON_ERROR`: when set to true an error will case the monitor to stop.
+- `Monitor.STOP_ON_ERROR: Boolean`: when set to true an error will case the monitor to stop.
 Default is false.
 This option is local to each monitor.